-If you want to be confident, prepared and have an awesome trip, you have to bring along your English skills.
+If you want to be confident, prepared and have fun on your travels, don’t forget to bring your English skills.

-There are a lot of fun ways to practice English that will help you on your trip.
-This will also be an interesting way to get excited for your travels.
+There are a lot of fun ways to practice English which can also help you get excited about your travels.